The impediment to action advances action. What stands in the way becomes the way.

 Nobel laureate Richard Smalley: “Energy is the single most important problem facing humanity today.”

-My name is Jason Thompson and I’m a clean energy journalist/inventor/promoter/historian/science enthusiast who once got let go for wanting to continue to write green articles critical of the car companies.
+My name is Jason Thompson and I’m a clean energy inventor and advocate/journalist/historian/science enthusiast who once got fired from my dream job for wanting to writing green articles critical of the car and oil and rare earth mineral companies.

 Although I wanted more and stricter environmental policies since it increased R&D budgets and gave me more things to write about.
 I thought it was weird that so much momentum was pushing the idea that CO2 was certainly the main driver of the climate while so many factors and unknowns abound.
 I got a feel for this back in 2001 when I took Dynamic Earth and Minnesota Rocks and Waters in undergraduate school at Winona State University.
 My main area of study was Law & Society specifically colonialism and US-Mongolian Foreign Relations.